AlgoMaster Logo

 Understanding the Problem

-This isn't a straightforward "is this string a palindrome?" check.
-There are two preprocessing steps baked into the problem: ignore case and ignore non-alphanumeric characters.
-The string "A man, a plan, a canal: Panama" has spaces, commas, and a colon, but once you strip all of that away and lowercase everything, you get "amanaplanacanalpanama", which reads the same forwards and backwards.
+This is more than a plain "is this string a palindrome?" check.
+The problem adds two preprocessing rules: ignore case and ignore non-alphanumeric characters.
+The string "A man, a plan, a canal: Panama" has spaces, commas, and a colon, but after removing those characters and lowercasing the rest, it becomes "amanaplanacanalpanama", which reads the same forwards and backwards.

 Key Constraints: